-Of course you would!
-The failure to understand and apply the basic concepts of tax-efficient investing is among the biggest mistakes made by investors.
-Now is your time to learn how and where to to use tax-efficient funds so you can keep more of your hard-earned investment nest egg.
+If you don't know about tax-efficient funds, you may be paying more taxes than necessary and potentially reducing your long-term investment performance.
+The failure to apply the basic concepts of tax-efficient investing is among the biggest mistakes investors make.
+Learn how to use tax-efficient funds so you can keep more of your hard-earned money.

 Examples of Tax-Efficient Funds

 Tax-efficient funds generate little or no dividends or capital gains distributions.
 Therefore, you will want to find mutual fund types that match this style if you want to minimize taxes in a regular, taxable brokerage account.

 Growth stock funds: Growth stocks generally pay low or no dividends because growth companies will often reinvest their profits rather than share them with shareholders in the form of dividends.

 Small-cap stock funds: Similar to growth companies, small-cap companies typically reinvest their profits into their respective businesses rather than paying out dividends to shareholders.